November 09, 2021

 How CapEx and OpEx Changes Affect Cloud BCDR Costs

-As managed service providers (MSPs) support clients and their workloads, it’s helpful to review the differences in resources costs and payment models when compared to on-premises infrastructure.
+As managed service providers (MSPs) support clients and their workloads, it’s helpful to review the differences in cloud resources costs and payment models when compared to on-premises infrastructure.

-Migrating from on-prem infrastructure to a public cloud like Azure enables organisations to shift from capital expenditure (CapEx) to operational expenditure (OpEx) spending models, meaning they only pay for what they use in the cloud.
+Migrating from on-prem infrastructure to a public cloud like Azure enables organizations to shift from capital expenditure (CapEx) to operational expenditure (OpEx) spending models, meaning they only pay for what they use in the cloud.
 However, there is inherent unpredictability in switching to OpEx , and your clients’ business continuity and disaster recovery (BCDR) solution could be affected by it.